Prohelion/prohelion.github.io/Battery_Management_System/Operating_Thresholds_State.md

 ## CHARGER CONTROL
 To charge and balance the pack correctly the BMS must be able to control the charging current in a continuous manner.
 Therefore, a charger that is able to be controlled remotely is required.
 Battery management systems and chargers that use on/off control will result in slow and/or poor balancing of cells.

 Suitable chargers that the BMS currently supports are the Brusa NLG series, and the TC Charger range with CAN-bus option.
-Please contact Tritium regarding support for other types of chargers.
+Please contact Prohelion regarding support for other types of chargers.

 The BMU runs a PID control loop based on maximum individual cell voltage, with the aim of raising it up to the Balance Threshold voltage.
 It will issue current setpoint commands to the charger to achieve this goal.